4lb3rt0r/4lb3rt0r/README.md

 ### About me:

-I am a BS in Computer Science and Technology student at the Tecnológico de Monterrey University, with diverse knowledge in computer programming and application development.
+I am a BS in Computer Science and Technology engineer, graduated at the Tecnológico de Monterrey University, with diverse knowledge in computer programming and application development.
 Adaptable to all work environments, with a strong sense of emotional intelligence and responsibility, willing to work as a team, always keeping in mind honesty, respect and tolerance.
 Eager to pursue a career in computer science with possibly a data science specialization.

 ### Areas of Interest: